-Poll: Teens say social media makes better feel better
+Poll: Teens say social media makes them feel better

 But a new poll finds that these same teens also say that social media has a positive effect on their lives, helping them feel more confident, less lonely and less depressed.

-The poll, released Monday by Common Sense Media, found that 89 percent of teenagers have their own smartphone.
+The poll was released Monday by Common Sense Media, a San Francisco-based nonprofit group focused on kids’ use of media and technology.
+It found that 89 percent of teenagers have their own smartphone.
 That’s up from 41 percent in 2012, the last time the survey was conducted.

-But while 2012’s teens were all over Facebook, the social network’s use has plummeted in the past six years.
-Only 15 percent of teens say Facebook is their main social network.
+But while 2012’s teens were all over Facebook, the age group’s presence on the social network has plummeted in the past six years.
+Only 15 percent of teens now say Facebook is their main social network.
 In 2012, 68 percent did.

 Most Read Business Stories